bentheiii/orjson-pydantic/README.md

 serializes subclasses of `str`, `int`, `dict`, `list`, `dataclasses.dataclass`, and `enum.Enum`.
 It does not serialize subclasses of `tuple` to avoid serializing `namedtuple` objects as arrays.
-To avoid serializing subclasses, specify the option `orjson.OPT_PASSTHROUGH_SUBCLASS`.
+To avoid serializing subclasses, specify the option `orjson_pydantic.OPT_PASSTHROUGH_SUBCLASS`.

 The output is a `bytes` object containing UTF-8.